 Vetted by trusted third parties

 Furthermore, as the recipient of innovation grants from the Swiss government and the European Union, Proton AG has been thoroughly checked and vetted by the European Commission.
 (These grants do not give any control to the grant agencies, nor obligate us in any way.
-Learn more here.)
-Proton has also partnered with Mozilla (the makers of the Firefox browser) who has thoroughly checked Proton VPN.
+Learn more here(new window).)
+Proton has also partnered with Mozilla (the makers of the Firefox browser) who has thoroughly checked Proton VPN(new window).

 The fact that trusted third parties have assessed both Proton Mail and Proton VPN provides a further guarantee that we live up to our word.